Skip to main content

 (Filter the group by)

-If you wish, define a filter to narrow down the grouping, i.e. to only include certain values from the group or exclude certain values from the group you identified above.
-You can define your filter with codes relevant to your group by - for example, if you filtered with TYPE, you can use security type codes, such as STOCK or BOND, to include only certain types.
-You can find the codes you can use the filter through Preferences.
+If you wish, define a filter to narrow down the grouping to include certain values from the group or exclude certain values from the group you identified above.
+For example, if you chose TYPE in First group by, you can use security type codes, such as STOCK or BOND, to include only certain types.
+You can find the codes in Preferences.
+Options for filling in the Filter the group by field:

-• Include one value - define the code of the value you want to include, e.g. STOCK or BOND.
-This allows you to pick up one individual value to analyze, for example "Stocks should not exceed x%".
+• Include one value - define one code, for example, STOCK or BOND.
+This allows you to pick up one value to analyze, for example, "Stocks should not exceed x%".

-• Exclude values - add an exclamation mark (!) before the code you want to exclude, e.g. !STOCK or !BOND.
-This allows you to exclude a singe value from being analyzed, for example "Any other security type except bonds should not exceed x%".
+• Exclude values - add an exclamation mark (!) before the code you want to exclude, for example, !STOCK or !BOND.
+This allows you to exclude a value from analysis, for example, "Any security type except bonds should not exceed x%".

 Then group by

-If you wish, identify which components within the first group your limit should analyze, allowing you to drill down even further into your portfolio to find the correct level to analyze.
-For example, you can set up a limit of "Individual stock position should not exceed x%" by grouping first by TYPE, filter with STOCK, and then group by SECURITY - this will analyze each stock security's value and compare it against the thresholds.
+If you wish, identify which components within the first group your limit should analyze.
+This option allows you to drill down into a portfolio to find the correct level to analyze.
+For example, you can set up a limit of "Individual stock position should not exceed x%" by grouping first by TYPE, filtering with STOCK, and then grouping by SECURITY.
+This definition analyzes and compares each stock position's value against the thresholds.

 (Filter the group by)

 If you wish, define a filter to narrow down the second grouping.
-For example, you can set up a limit of "Stocks from Finland should not exceed x%" by grouping first by TYPE, filter with STOCK, then group by COUNTRY, and filter with FI.
+For example, you can set up a limit of "Stocks from Finland should not exceed x%" by grouping first by TYPE, filtering with STOCK, then grouping by COUNTRY, and filtering with FI.

 Code for group, sector or tag

-If you are using either GROUP (Asset class), SECTOR (Asset type) or TAG within your group by, you should also select which allocation group or tag group to include.
-You can link multiple allocations or tag groups to your securities - if using those for limit definitions, you need specifically select which allocation or tag group you want to use.
+If you use GROUP (Asset class), SECTOR (Asset type) or TAG in the grouping fields, select which allocation group or tag group to include.
+You can link multiple allocations or tag groups to your securities - if using those for limit definitions, you need to select which allocation or tag group you want to use.

-• TAG - define the tag group you wan to use with the tag group code defined in Preferences.
+• TAG - define the tag group you want to use with the tag group code defined in Preference - Tags.
 For example, you can define that this limit is based on tags within a specific tag group.

-(3) You can further define how the found values are considered.
+(3) Define how the values are considered further.
 These fields are most useful when defining limits that depend for example on "Largest / smallest x investments", or if you want to analyze a sum of values, such as "Sum of stocks and bonds".

 Value to sort by